 If your appeal is unsuccessful, you can’t lodge another appeal to the same school for the same school year, unless you can show your circumstances have changed since the first appeal.

 Parents of children who have not been offered a place at the school may ask for their child’s name to be placed on a waiting list.
-The waiting list, which will be maintained until the end of Term 2, will be operated using the same admissions criteria listed in the Admissions Policy.
+The waiting list will be operated using the same admissions criteria listed in the Admissions Policy.
 Placing a child’s name on the waiting list does not guarantee that a place will become available.
 It is possible that when a child is directed under the Local Authority’s fair access protocol they will take precedence over those children already on the list.